MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

   - Creating quote lines as service-based lines and adding a quote booking setup
 - When setting up agreements to automatically generate work orders, limit the number of work order child records - work order products, services, service tasks, incident types, and so on - to be generated to no more than 500.
 Larger volumes of records, synchronous custom plugins, or custom processes may cause a time-out, resulting in the remaining child records not being generated.

+## Copy incident items to agreement

-- The **Copy Incident Items to Agreement** field during incident type setup is important for two reasons:
+The **Copy Incident Items to Agreement** field during incident type setup is important for two reasons:

 1. The incident you want to add to an agreement may be slightly different than the incident you would add to a single work order that's not part of an agreement.
 For example, normally the incident would require 1 hour of a service, but for the agreement, you negotiated with the customer 2 hours of a service.
 Rather than having to create a second incident type just for this agreement, you can set **Copy Incident Items to Agreement** to **No**, add the incident to the agreement, then manually add the specific service tasks, product, services, and so on.
 This way you can use the same incident type, which helps for reporting later on.
 Set this option to **Yes** and the incident items will be added to the agreement and you can accept these items or make slight variations from there.